-The TERMINAL project is intended to investigate the possibilities of automated buses in public cross-border passenger transport and to prepare their successive use in pilot projects.
+The TERMINAL project intends to investigate the possibilities of automated buses in public cross-border passenger transport and to prepare their successive use in pilot projects.

 From idea to project: The Greater Region in motion